unimelbbionlp/BioNLPST2016/README.md

 ### Prerequisites
 This code requires Python to be installed on your system.
 It is compatible with Python2 and Python3.
 If you do not have Python, it can be downloaded from https://www.python.org/downloads/

-This code requires a working Stanford CoreNLP software.
+### External Software
+This system assumes parses for input text are available.
+Constituency and Dependency parsing can be generated with Stanford CoreNLP software.
 It can be obtained from http://stanfordnlp.github.io/CoreNLP/

 ### Installing
 The archive contains 3 python files.
 They are: